MCP server

 • precompute a walk-forward plan,

-• and run a temporal simulation without writing Python code manually.
+• and run baseline temporal studies without writing Python code manually.

 The initial MCP surface is intentionally narrow.
 It focuses on the most stable, agent-friendly workflow: